Kenny Baker (English actor): 1977–1983: Star Wars original trilogy

-1997-2005: Star Wars prequel trilogy
+1997–2005: Star Wars prequel trilogy

 Prior to the beginning of filming on Star Wars: Episode I - The Phantom Menace in 1997, fans campaigned on the Internet to retain Baker as R2-D2; George Lucas replied that the actor would reprise the role.
+Baker operated R2-D2 for scenes which did not require radio-controlled versions of the character.
+While some of the younger versions of established characters were portrayed by new cast members, Baker, Anthony Daniels, Frank Oz and Ian McDiarmid were the only actors from the original trilogy to reprise their roles.
 The film was released to cinemas in May 1999.

-Although reviews were initially mixed the film became the highest grossing film of 1999 and the highest-grossing Star Wars film at the time of its release.
-As technology grew and the need to have Baker in the suit decreased over time, he acted sporadically in the prequel trilogy.
-In Star Wars: Episode II – Attack of the Clones, he acted in just one scene.
+As digital technology advanced (allowing R2-D2 to fly and climb stairs) and the need to have Baker operating the unit decreased over time, he acted sporadically in the prequel trilogy.
+He requested to appear in one scene for Star Wars: Episode II – Attack of the Clones "for old time's sake."
+Baker and Daniels filmed the one scene at Ealing Studios; R2-D2 and C-3PO attending Anakin and Padme's secret wedding on Naboo.
+Hayden Christensen and Natalie Portman had already filmed their scene at Lake Como, Italy so Baker's and Daniels' scene was later inserted.
+The one scene was the last day of filming for Attack of Clones.
+(Note: According to Daniels, at the time he and Baker filmed the one scene, the film was not titled yet.)

 By time the film was released to cinemas in May 2002, work had begun on the last film of the prequel trilogy.
 On 23 April 2003, it was announced on the Star Wars website that Baker would reprise his role in Star Wars: Episode III - Revenge of the Sith, the last instalment of the prequel trilogy and last film to be distributed by 20th Century Fox.
-Two of his co-stars, Anthony Daniels and Peter Mayhew from the original trilogy were also announced to be reprising their roles as C-3PO and Chewbacca respectively.
+Two of his co-stars, Daniels and Peter Mayhew from the original trilogy were also announced to be reprising their roles as C-3PO and Chewbacca respectively.

-2012-2016: Last Star Wars film, successor and last appearance
+2012–2016: Last Star Wars film, successor and last appearance

 Following Disney's acquisition of Lucasfilm in October 2012, Baker continued his Star Wars association with the R2-D2 character in Star Wars: The Force Awakens, which was released on 18 December 2015 in North America.
-It was the first live-action film to be distributed by Walt Disney Studios Motion Pictures and received positive reviews.
 He was going to be a member of the cast, but he served as consultant for the character instead.
 In November 2015, it was confirmed that Jimmy Vee was cast as R2-D2 in Star Wars: The Last Jedi, replacing Baker.
 Baker attended several conventions as part of Star Wars Celebration as a guest.
 Celebration Europe III in July 2016 marked his last appearance at Celebration.

-Anthony Daniels said in his memoirs that Baker "adored his association with Star Wars and Artoo and the fans."
+Daniels acknowledged Baker's enthusiasm saying his co-star "adored his association with Star Wars and Artoo and the fans."
+He also described Baker's waddling as R2-D2 into the escape pod in A New Hope as "especially memorable."
+However, they both admitted their relationship did not match their on-screen relationship.